-9. You should double check whether a compulsory winding-up order has been made, by telephoning the general enquiry line of the Insolvency Service (020 7291 6895) quoting the company number.
+9. You should double check whether a compulsory winding-up order has been made, by contacting the Insolvency Service quoting the company number.

-10 It may be prudent to monitor the status of a company under investigation, to ensure that it is not dissolved without HSE's knowledge.
+10. It may be prudent to monitor the status of a company under investigation, to ensure that it is not dissolved without HSE's knowledge - see the section on Insolvency for more details.
 Once a company has been dissolved it no longer exists, so it would be impossible to issue proceedings against such a company, unless HSE was successful in an application to restore the company to the register.
 Such an application would be unusual and would be dependent on very strong public interest grounds.
 There is a facility on the Companies House website which allows anyone to set up a monitor alert on a company by registering and entering an email address and password.
 There is no charge for this facility and once set up, an email alert will be sent out every time a new document is registered at Companies House in relation to the company concerned.
 This would prompt the recipient to make further enquiries as to whether the status of the company had changed.

 12. Where company names have changed frequently or in short succession, it may be convenient to refer to previous names.
 For example, the Information could refer to "X Company Ltd., previously known as Y Company Ltd. and Z Company Ltd."